The Customer Lifecycle in Retail

 1. The introduction

-The customer journey begins when the potential customer first comes into contact with the brand or product, whatever the channel.
-The main aim of this stage is to arouse the customer's curiosity and encourage them to want to know more.
+The customer journey begins when a potential customer first comes into contact with the brand or product, regardless of the channel.

-The main aim of this stage is to capture relevant consumers and gather as much information as possible about those interested in the product or brand being promoted.
-Retailers have various channels at their disposal, but online advertising campaigns (Google Shopping Ads, Instagram Ads...) are particularly effective today in targeting consumers most likely to make a purchase, thanks to similar audiences ("lookalike").
+The main objective of this step is to pique the customer’s curiosity and to encourage them to want to learn more, while attracting relevant consumers and gathering as much information as possible about those interested in the featured product or brand.
+Various channels are available to retailers, but online advertising campaigns (Google Shopping Ads, Instagram Ads, etc.) are particularly effective today for targeting consumers most likely to make a purchase using “lookalike” audiences.

 The challenge when introducing a product or brand to a consumer is to get them to consider the product or brand as a possible option, and thus move on to the next stage in the lifecycle.